deepnetworkgmbh/joseki/TECH_DESIGN.md

     "scanner-id": "string",
     "scanner-periodicity": "string",
     "payload-version": "string",
-    "payload-chunks": "int", // if payload is too big to be transmitted with a single message, this property would have number > 1
+    "payload-chunks": "int",
-    "payload-current-chunk": "int" // represents current message chunk },
+    "payload-current-chunk": "int"
-  "payload": "base64-json" // scan/audit result might contain characters, that can corrupt message envelop or not unsupported by Messaging Service
+  },
+  "payload": "base64-json"
 }
 ```

+Where:

-Note, `payload-chunks` and `payload-current-chunk` helps to split huge message into parts as any **Messaging Service** might have own message-size limitations.
+- `payload-chunks` and `payload-current-chunk` helps to split huge message into parts as any **Messaging Service** might have own message-size limitations.
+- if payload is too big to be transmitted with a single message, `payload-chunks` would have number > 1
+- `payload` is encoded in base64, because scan/audit result might contain characters, that can corrupt message envelop or are not unsupported by **Messaging Service**

 ### Technologies